 MongoDB has both a command line interface and Python bindings.
 This lab will use the official supported Python bindings, Pymongo.
-To install, you may use a package manager such as pip or download the binaries from the Pymongo website.
-More information for installation may be found at http://api.mongodb.com/ python/current/installation.html.

-After installation, Pymongo can be imported as with other standard libraries as follows:
+After being installed, Pymongo can be imported as with other standard libraries as follows:

 '''

 from pymongo import MongoClient

-'''

-Create an instance of a client connected to a database running
+Create an instance of a client

-at the default host ip and port.
+Connect on the default host and port

-'''

 mc = MongoClient()

 '''

 The following example illustrates a good use for MongoDB: Suppose you are running a general store.
 You have all sorts of inventory: food, clothing, tools, toys, etc. There are some attributes that every item has: name, price, and producer.
 Then there are attributes held by only some items: color, weight, gluten-freedom.
 A SQL database would have to be full of mostly-blank rows, which is extremely inefficient.
 More importantly, as you add new inventory, you will run across new attributes.
 With SQL, you would have to restructure and rebuild the whole database each time this happens.
-For MongoDB, this isn't a problem because it doesn't use the same relation tables.
-Instead, each item is a JSON-like object (similar to a Python dictionary), and thus can contain whatever attributes are relevant to the specific item, without including any meaningless attributes.
+For MongoDB, this isn't a problem.
+That is because it doesn't use relation tables.
+Each item is a JSON-like object (similar to a Python dictionary), and thus can contain whatever attributes are relevant to the specific item, without including meaningless attributes.